Back To Top

 Ask patients and former customers for reviews on third-party sites like Google or Yelp.
 The more your organization is mentioned positively, the more trust you’ll build with prospects (and Google).

-Pro tip: You can ask for reviews but never offer an incentive.
-Offering any kind of prize for reviewing goes against Google’s and Yelp’s policies and can get your review (or your account) removed.
+Pro tip: Ask for reviews but never offer an incentive.
+Offering a reward for reviewing goes against Google’s and Yelp’s policies and can get your review (or your account) removed.

-When another website links to a page on yours, it’s called a backlink.
+When another website links out to yours, it’s called a backlink.
 Backlinks are important to your healthcare SEO strategy because they build your site’s authority.
-If other credible sites link to your site as a reliable source, Google is more likely to recommend your content to its users.
+When other credible sites link to your site as a reliable source, Google is more likely to recommend (rank) your pages.

 • Articles featuring a provider: Get one of your physicians or subject matter experts featured in an article.
-HARO (Help a Reporter Out) is a website where journalists request quotes or information from an expert, often in exchange for a backlink.
+Connectively (formerly known as HARO) and Qwoted are resources that your experts can connect with journalists who are requesting quotes or information.
+(Often in exchange for a backlink.)

-• Guest blog: Publish a guest blog on another organization’s site on behalf of your practice.
+• Guest blogs: Publish a guest blog on a health publication’s website.
 Many health blogs accept guest posts and allow you to link to your website in the post.
 To find a website that allows this, search “submit a guest post + [your niche]” on Google.

-• Competitor research: Look for other backlink opportunities by performing competitor research.
-Use free tools like Moz’s Link Explorer to find out which sites or blogs are linking to your competitors.
+• Competitor research: Use free tools like Moz’s Link Explorer to find out which sites or blogs are linking to your competitors.
 These websites may be willing to link to your organization’s site, too.

-Think of social media as an extension of your website.
-When someone searches your brand on Google, your social accounts can rank right below — or even above — your site.
-Sharing your website’s URL on your brand’s Instagram, LinkedIn or other social profiles will help you drive more traffic to your website.
+Social media is an extension of your website.
+Your social accounts can rank below (or above) your site on search engines.
+Including your site URL on Instagram, LinkedIn, or other platforms helps drive more people to your website.

-You can also share links to new website content, like blog posts, on social media.
-While this won’t directly affect your website’s rankings, it can lead to people resharing your links and driving website traffic — which both indirectly help your SEO.
+You can also share links to new website content, like blogs, on social media.
+While this won’t directly affect your search rankings, it can lead to people resharing your links, which helps your SEO.

 Technical SEO accounts for the optimization you do in the background.
 Some of it includes things visitors will notice, like site load time and mobile usability.
 Other elements of technical SEO go under a user’s radar but are important to search engines.